-BaubleBar Sale: Take $10 off Every $50 Spent
+BaubleBar Sale: Take $10 Off Every $50 Spent

 On the hunt for new jewelry at a great price?
 BaubleBar is offering tons of summer statement jewelry in styles for under $25.

-Below, shop ET Style's favorite pieces of BaubleBar jewelry (most) you can grab right now for less than $25.
+Below, shop ET Style's favorite pieces of BaubleBar jewelry you can grab right now.

 Shop all sale items at BaubleBar.